powerman/wcwidth-icons/README.md

 use libc function (like `wcwidth(3)` or `wcswidth(3)`) to get symbol width you can use provided library in `LD_PRELOAD` environment variable.

-To fix some other applications (like vim) you may need to build these applications with extra patch, provided in [patches/](patches/) directory.
+Some other applications may need extra configuration or a patch (see below).

 With these fixes you should use Nerd Fonts with "Propo" font name suffix instead of "Mono".